THE END OF THE QAJARS

 The wartime alliance of Britain and Russia had not benefited Iran.
 Now revolutionary Russia was out of the picture, the focus was on Britain's post-war plans.
 Some dreamed of a chain of British "protectorates" via Libya, Egypt, Palestine, Transjordan and Iraq - with Iran now bridging the gap to complete the "ownership" of the route to India and beyond.
 Britain made sure the Iranian delegation to the Versailles Peace Conference got no hearing.

-Plan A. The British intended to make oil-rich Iran (as well as Iraq) a "protectorate" - virtually an addition the British empire.
-The instigator of this scheme was Lord Curzon [right], the Foreign Secretary.
+The British intended to make oil-rich Iran (as well as Iraq) a "protectorate" - virtually an addition the British empire.
+The instigator of this scheme was Lord Curzon [right], the Foreign Secretary, who believed "God had personally selected the British upper class as an instrument of the Divine Will."
 Large bribes were handed out, and in 1919 the shah agreed to it.
 But it could not be ratified in the Majlis as most elements in Iran were outraged at the idea.
 Britain did not realise how toxic she had become, and acted as if ratification was a done deed.
 Fazlollah committed suicide, saying he refused to allow British imperialism to call the shots.
 It was dropped in 1921.

-Plan B. If Iran could not be a British possession, at least Britain could ensure a stable pro-British government, headed by a British-approved strong man.
+If Iran could not be a British possession, at least Britain could ensure a stable pro-British government, headed by a British-approved strong man.
+Curzon: ‘These people have got to be taught at whatever cost to them that they cannot get on without us.
+I don’t at all mind their noses being rubbed in the dust.’
 Major General Edmund Ironside, commander of British forces, knew of just the man.

 The Cossack Brigade was Iran's elite fighting force - originally a Russian idea to ensure cooperative shahs, for whom it acted as a bodyguard.
 After the Russian revolution in 1917, its Russian officers had been dismissed and replaced by Iranians.
 A sergeant in the brigade, a man of humble origins, was promoted to lead it.
 He was 42-year-old Colonel Reza Khan - and this was the man General Ironside chose to carry out the British plan.
 He let Reza Khan know that the British would not object or intervene in the event of his leading a military coup.
 On 21February 1921, Reza Khan's Cossacks entered Tehran.
 He became Minister of War, and a pro-British journalist and nationalist Sayyid Zia al-Din Tabataba'i became premier.
 Reform and independence were promised.
 Treaties with Britain and Russia were annulled.
 Soon the premier was replaced, as Reza Khan gathered more power - which he consolidated by picking off the various tribal rebellions (including the Bakhtiari and the pro-British Arabs) one by one with his Cossacks - and in particular the Jangalis (in 1921).
 Having become supreme commander of the Iranian forces, he became premier in 1923.
 In 1925, he adopted the name Pahlavi - linking himself with the Parthian dynasty of ancient Iran.
 Finally, he proclaimed himself shah, forcing the last Qajar - who was "on vacation" in Europe - to abdicate.